EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 ### print / warn / error

 Prints the provided message to the output.
 If you use `warn`, the message will appear orange. `error` is special in that it terminates the execution of the script with the given message and also allows a "level" number argument that changes how the message links back to the script.
 0 gives no information, 1 gives the position where `error` was called, and 2 links to the function that called `error`.

+You may also notice there is a function called `printidentity`, which prints the Script's thread security level.
+You can [learn about that](https://devforum.roblox.com/t/a-current-explanation-of-normal-identities-and-security-tags/219471) on your own.

 ### tostring/tonumber